Mister7F/locky/doc/technologies.md

 # Technologies
 Locky has been developed as a PWA server-less, so it can be easily installed on mobile.

-The data persistence is done thanks to Google Drive and your password are encrypted using AES-256 in CBC mode.
+The data persistence is done thanks to Dropbox and your password are encrypted using AES-256 in CBC mode and xChaCha20.

 Your password will be compressed, encrypted and save in the indexDB of your browser, so when you refresh the page you keep your password.